 Unlike some towns, Parkers Lake isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Parkers Lake are a mix of both white- and blue-collar jobs.
 Overall, Parkers Lake is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Parkers Lake who work in healthcare (14.53%), food service (11.01%), and office and administrative support (10.86%).

-As is often the case in a small town, Parkers Lake doesn't have a public transportation system that people use for their commute.
+Parkers Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Parkers Lake in 2022 was $17,728, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $70,912 for a family of four.
 However, Parkers Lake contains both very wealthy and poor people as well.
 Parkers Lake also has one of the higher rates of people living in poverty in the nation, with 41.17% of its population below the federal poverty line.